igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ## TCP

-The signals can be added to TCP by defining bit 4 of byte 13 of the TCP header to carry the spin bit or the delay bit, and eventually bits 5 and 6 to carry additional information, like the round-trip loss bit, or a two bits loss signal (QL or QR).
+The signals can be added to TCP by defining bit 4 of byte 13 of the TCP header to carry the spin bit or the delay bit, and possibly bits 5 and 6 to carry additional information, like the delay bit and the round-trip loss bit (DT), or a two bits loss signal (QL or QR).

 # Security Considerations